mui/mui-x/docs/data/charts/axis/axis.md

 ### Axis direction

-By default, axes goes from left to right, and from bottom to top.
+By default, the axes' directions are left to right and bottom to top.
 You can change this behavior with the property `reverse`.

 {{"demo": "ReverseExampleNoSnap.js"}}